-I’m sitting here on my ass, barely able to walk.
+I’m sitting here on my chair, barely able to walk.
 So I’m going to take this time and be productive.
 To tell you the tale how I’m between numb and immeasurable amounts of pain.
 A story that started as something completely different and today, nine months later we have reached the apex.
 How I went from hating long distance running for 27 years to running a marathon with 3 months of training.

 My new year’s resolution for 2019 is that I’m not going to drink alcohol, period.
 I hadn’t had anything to drink for the past 3 months anyways, so it seemed like a fairly simple goal.
 I wanted something easier, because up to this point, I haven’t been able to keep the promises I’ve made to myself.
 The best I’d get is 6 months and then I’d get lazy, complacent and eventually as Mr. Smith said, it’s inevitable.